-When you receive your extension sticker, do not put the extension sticker on your windshield while your vehicle is out of state (keep the sticker and the instructions in your vehicle to show to an out-of-state police officer).
-The sticker is not a guarantee that a police officer will not issue a traffic ticket.
+When you receive your extension sticker, do not put it on your windshield while your vehicle is out of state.
+Keep the sticker and the instructions in your vehicle to show to an out-of-state police officer.
+The sticker is not a guarantee that a police officer will not issue you a traffic ticket.

-There will be no record of an inspection on NYS DMV records.
-You cannot renew the registration if there is no DMV computer record of an inspection within the last 12 months.
+There will be no record of an inspection on New York State DMV records.
+You cannot renew the registration if there is no DMV record of an inspection within the past 12 months.
 If you must renew the registration before you get a New York State inspection, call 518-402-2111.

 After you return your vehicle to New York State